All ministries in a church

 group.
 Some of these pulls are negative and some positive.
 For example

-a negative pull maybe "when I was a young our youth group had picnic every
+a negative pull maybe "when I was a young our youth group had picnic

 weekend." or " when I belonged to youth group everyone was a Christian